PCB Additive Manufacturing: The Vaccine for Electronics Supply Shocks?

 PCB Additive Manufacturing and supply chain volatility

 At this time, at least a quarter of the world’s population is under quarantine, with workers unable to go to offices or factories, leading to fundamental disabling of the world economy.
-The electronics industry is suffering greatly as well, dealing with a supply shock from factories shutting down in Southeast Asia, to demand-side shocks from Western markets literally shutting down.
+The electronics industry is suffering greatly as well, dealing with a supply shock from factories shutting down in Southeast Asia, to demand-side shocks from Western markets shutting down.
 Worst of all, the COVID-19 pandemic has created an enormous demand for ventilators and other hospital equipment, and deliveries of even the most basic circuit boards required to power such devices are expected to take five to eight weeks.

 Disposable items such as masks, face shields, and the like have become scarce commodities for front-line healthcare workers, and 3D Printing has stepped in to provide a breath of fresh air.
 Stratasys has leveraged its distributed manufacturing network to create 5,000 units of personal protective equipment for immediate distribution.
 Makerspaces, such as Baltimore Node, have picked up the slack, creating and donating face masks made on their 3D printers for area clinics and hospitals.
 Local makers have linked up with leading medical institutions to meet demand.
 Within days of the first infection in the Washington state area, UW Medicine began working with local maker Tim Prestero, relying on his studio manufacturing tools to design, print, and deliver masks to healthcare workers managing the outbreak.
 3D printing has demonstrated that skilled engineers with a few machines can truly change the world.

-In essence, every business that relies on 3D printing for prototyping and production has taken the pandemic as an opportunity to show what is really possible, directing their capabilities from day-to-day activities to a focus on satisfying demand during a global pandemic.
+In essence, every business that relies on 3D printing for prototyping and production has taken the pandemic as an opportunity to show what is possible, directing their capabilities from day-to-day activities to a focus on satisfying demand during a global pandemic.
 It’s rare throughout history that such a thing has happened; in wartime, it has been the Fords and the mechanisms of government that fight back.
 Now it is the electrical engineers taking the lead with PCB additive manufacturing.

-PCB Additive Manufacturing Bringing Change
+PCB Additive Manufacturing Bringing Change During Covid-19

 But what does the electrical engineer have?
 Prototyping at a workbench hasn’t been easy, and sending out a small number of boards typically takes a week or more.
 PCB additive manufacturing changes this dynamic; the electrical engineer can take ownership of their fabrication process and can produce on-demand, rather than waiting for a fab house.